-- ★6 in CMPUT at the 300-level or higher (see Notes 2 and 3)
+- ★6 in CMPUT at the 300-level or higher (see Notes 3 and 4)

-- ★3 in a MATH or STAT option at the 200-level or higher (see Note 4)
+- ★3 in a MATH or STAT option at the 200-level or higher (see Note 5)

 - ★3 in an Arts option

 - ★9 in approved options

 - ★3 in a Science option

-- ★9 in CMPUT at the 300-level or higher (see Notes 2 and 3)
+- ★9 in CMPUT at the 300-level or higher (see Notes 3 and 4)

 - ★15 in approved options

 - ★3 in a Science option

 - ★3 in an Arts option

-- (1) At least ★9 in approved options must be at the 300-level or higher. - (2) Specialization students must take ★6 in Group A courses which include CMPUT 304, 325, 340 and 474.
-A complete list of Group A courses to be offered in a given year is available from the department. - (3) Specialization students must take $\bigstar 3$ in Group B project courses which include CMPUT 400, 401, 412, 414, 415, 422, 466, and 485.
-The department may approve variations in the above requirement on application. - CMPUT 400 satisfies the project requirement, but cannot be used as ★3 in CMPUT at the 300-level or higher or as a Science option. - (4) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
+- (1) Students with no previous computing science experience should enroll in CMPUT 101, followed by CMPUT 114 and 115.
+Students are strongly encouraged to take CMPUT 272 in Year 1. - (2) At least ★9 in approved options must be at the 300-level or higher. - (3) Specialization students must take ★6 in Group A courses which include CMPUT 304, 325, 340 and 474.
+A complete list of Group A courses to be offered in a given year is available from the department. - (4) Specialization students must take ★3 in Group B project courses which include CMPUT 400, 401, 412, 414, 415, 422, and 466.
+The department may approve variations in the above requirement on application.
+CMPUT 400 satisfies the project requirement, but cannot be used as ★3 in CMPUT at the 300-level or higher or as a Science option. - (5) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
 These prerequisites should be taken for the MATH or STAT option.

-163.6.3 Specialization in Computing Science-Minor in
+173.6.3 Specialization in Computing Science-Minor in Business

 Continuation in the Computing Science Specialization program (Business Minor) has the same requirements as Computing Science Specialization.
-Students who meet these continuation requirements may continue with the designation "pursuing a Business Minor within Specialization Computing
+Students who meet these continuation requirements may continue with the designation "pursuing a Business Minor within Specialization Computing Science"